sonejostudios/FreeCAD-Tessellator/README.md

 ## Install:
 Copy (unzip if needed) "Tessellator.FCMacro" and the folder "Tessellator" into FreeCAD's Macro folder.

-To find it out, open FreeCAD, Menu "Macro" -> "Macros" -> "User macros location:"
+To find it out, open FreeCAD, Menu "Macro" -> "Macros" -> "User macros location:".
+[More Info](https://wiki.freecad.org/How_to_install_macros)

 It is really recommended to create an shortcut on a toolbar (use the icon file in the "Tessellator" folder).
+[More Info](https://wiki.freecad.org/Customize_Toolbars)

 ## Usage: